binarykitchen/find-remove/README.md

 ### delete everything inside AND including the /temp directory

-just call it without parameters so that there are no filters:
+just call it without options because no options means nothing is filtered.

 ```javascript
 var result = findRemove('/tmp');